troythewolfe/nNest/README.md

 ##TODO
 * Adjust all configs to populate from base classes (root, page and view)
+* In build process, have a flag to include html templates as js obj
 * Bring nested view includes into index
 * Make build process adaptable to both index and ajax approaches
 * separate out configurable files and utility files (leave configurable files in root, everything else in util)